Lay3rLabs/wavs-safe/README.md

 > - Docker Desktop: Settings -> Resources -> Network -> 'Enable Host Networking'
 > - `brew install chipmk/tap/docker-mac-net-connect && sudo brew services start chipmk/tap/docker-mac-net-connect`

-### Environment Variables
+### Environment Variables and Key Values

 WAVS components can access specific environment variables with the `WAVS_ENV_` prefix.
 These variables need to be:

 1. Added to your local `.env` file
 2. Listed in the `host_envs` array in the `SERVICE_CONFIG` when deploying the service
-3. Used in your component code with the exact same name
+3. Used in your component code

 For the DAO agent example, the following environment variables are used: